 In 1985 the original ice refrigeration system was replaced.
 Major pool renovations were completed in 1996, including deck and pipe replacement, zero edge entry to the wading pool, and spray feature addition.
 During construction, an evaporative condenser was used for one ice rink season and still remains on the upper deck.
 In 2000, ADA accessible bathrooms were built, office spaces were reconfigured, and hockey locker rooms were added to reduce wear and tear on the other locker rooms.
 The main pool pump was replaced in 2002 and the motor was rebuilt.
 In 2006, a temporary dog park was created beside the train tracks adjacent to the sled hill and the parking lot and staging area west of the Hruby Ice Arena was resurfaced.
 In 2007, improvements to the flooring, air conditioning, storage, and paint in the Comstock Room were completed and the indoor soccer artificial turf used on the rink in the summer was replaced.
-In 2013, the old Ridgeland Common was demolished, except for the roof, which was salvaged as part of the new Ridgeland Common Recreation Complex.
-In 2014, the RCRC was opened to the community including a full sized ice rink, new administrative space, two multipurpose rooms, four lockers rooms, and all new pool mechanicals.
+Construction improvements began early 2013 and were completed in June of 2014.
+The Ridgeland Common project is within the District's budget parameters and allows for the maintenance of the District's balanced approach to capital projects.

-Current features include a pool and ice arena, two multipurpose rooms, administrative areas including registration, four lockers rooms for hockey and swimming one lighted multi-purpose field with two baseball fields, batting cages, dog park, and parking lot.
+Current features include a pool and ice arena with restrooms, an indoor age-appropriate playground area, one lighted multi-purpose field with two baseball fields, dog park, and parking lot.
+In 2014, the facility began running as a year-round ice arena.